 What are the other options?
 A CDU-CSU-Green minority government is unlikely; in an interview, Merkel said new elections would be preferable to a government that lacked a parliamentary majority.
 A minority executive is unprecedented at federal level, although one ran North Rhine-Westphalia fairly effectively between 2010 and 2012.
 The suggestion – pushed by sources close to the CDU/CSU keen to portray the FDP as the villains – is that the CDU/CSU found more common ground with the Greens that Lindner’s party.
 At the very least, theirs would be a government of grownups.

 The federal president, Frank-Walter Steinmeier, has urged the parties – particularly the FDP and the SPD – to put aside their differences in the national interest, warning that they owe it to their voters to help form a stable government.
-The FDP could, in theory, be coaxed back to the negotiation table, but that would require a less arrogant leader than Lindner.
+The FDP could, in theory, be coaxed back to the negotiating table, but that would require a less arrogant leader than Lindner.
 The SDP, as mentioned above, have already ruled out a Grand Coalition, although continued refusal will now look increasingly like an abrogation of their responsibility to the nation.
 If they are to change their mind, they will look to replace Martin Schulz with a more sympathetic candidate, most likely Olaf Scholz, the popular Mayor of Hamburg.
 It is unclear why the SPD would prefer fresh elections, given that they are unlikely to improve this year’s poor result.

 People will be watching the AfD: political turmoil would benefit them in a new vote.